cysouw/diathesis/text/c10_participle.md

    Der Großvater wusste den Nachlass im Archiv gut aufgehoben.
 :::

-In contrast to the previous examples, the separation between structurally similar constructions becomes critical when there is no complementary distribution, instead even possible ambiguity.
+In contrast to the previous examples, the separation between structurally similar constructions becomes critical when there is no complementary distribution, but possible ambiguity.
 For example, there are two clearly different constructions of *haben* with a participle, and some verbs can occur in both constructions, leading to possibly ambiguous sentences, exemplified here with *schneiden* 'to cut'.
-First, there is the *haben-Perfekt* [@next a], see [@sec:participles-haben-transitive-perfect] and second the *haben-Pertinenzdativ* [@next b], see [@sec:participles-haben-passive].
+First, there is the *haben-Perfekt* [@next a], see [@sec:participles-no-diathesis] and second the *haben-Pertinenzdativ* [@next b], see [@sec:participles-haben-passive].
 There is a crucial difference here in who is doing the cutting, as disambiguated by the words in brackets.

 ::: ex
 a.
 Der Friseur hat (mir) die Haare geschnitten.
 b.
 Der Friseur hat die Haare geschnitten (bekommen).
 :::

 {#par:machen} An exceedingly complex situation occurs with the light verb *machen*, which induces many different diatheses depending on the main verb.
-Fehrmann [-@fehrmann2018] extensively describes *machen+adjective* constructions, but he seems to have completely ignored the complex situation with participles.
-There seem to be at least the following five different possibilities:
+Fehrmann [-@fehrmann2018] extensively describes *machen* constructions with adjectives, but he seems to have completely ignored the complex situation with participles.
+There appear to be at least the following five different possibilities:

 i.
-No diathesis, leading to a resultative/stative interpretation [@next a], see [@sec:participles-machen-resultative]. ii.
-A conciliative diathesis [@next b], see [@sec:participles-machen-conciliative]. iii.
-A passive diathesis with an additional reflexive pronoun [@next c], see [@sec:participles-machen-reflexive-passive]. iv.
-An inverted passive diathesis with an additional reflexive pronoun [@next d], see [@sec:participles-machen-inverted-passive].
+No diathesis, leading to a resultative/stative interpretation \
+  For example [@next a], see [@sec:participles-machen-resultative]. ii.
+A conciliative diathesis \
+  For example [@next b], see [@sec:participles-machen-conciliative]. iii.
+A passive diathesis with an additional reflexive pronoun \
+  For example [@next c], see [@sec:participles-machen-reflexive-passive]. iv.
+An inverted passive diathesis with an additional reflexive pronoun \
+  For example [@next d], see [@sec:participles-machen-inverted-passive].
 v.
-A subject switch, i.e. a commutative diathesis [@next e], see [@sec:participles-machen-commutative].
+A subject switch, i.e. a commutative diathesis \
+  For example [@next e], see [@sec:participles-machen-commutative].

 ::: ex
 a.
 Der Verlust betrifft mich. \